 - Death Penalty: Los Angeles District Attorney will no longer seek the death penalty

 - Victim’s Services: Los Angeles District Attorney will no longer seek body attachments for victims of crimes.

 - Conviction Integrity: Los Angeles District Attorney will reopen old convictions if there is evidence of innocence.

-- Resentencing: under PC 1170(d) the Los Angeles Country District Attorney will not oppose resentencing to cases that were sentenced under old guidelines but qualify for less jail sentence under the new guidelines.
+- Resentencing: under PC 1170(d) the Los Angeles Country District Attorney will not oppose resentencing to cases that were sentenced under old guidelines but qualify for less jail under the new guidelines (Special Directive 20-14).

 These new guidelines will significantly reduce the number of criminal cases prosecuted in Los Angeles County.
 We are yet to see if this policy will result in a reduction of crime in the city.
 It should be noted that Los Angeles City and Los Angeles County are reducing the law enforcement budget by cutting millions of dollars from LAPD, LASD, and LA City Attorney.

 What Gascon New Directive Means for DUI Cases